Seafood Pasta (Italian Frutti di Mare Recipe)

 Why I love this recipe

-The fresh seafood bring me back to the summer air of the Mediterranean.
-Every bite a memory.
-More seafood recipes you will love: Trottole Pasta Recipe with Tomato Sauce and ShrimpOrzo Pasta with Shrimp, Sun-dried Tomatoes, and ArtichokesShrimp and Broccoli Pasta in Cream Sauce and Broccoli Pasta with Sausage Recipe (Italian).
+Fresh seafood brings me back to the summer air of the Mediterranean.
+Every bite is a memory.
+Here are more seafood recipes you will love: Trottole Pasta with Tomato Sauce and ShrimpOrzo Pasta with Shrimp, Sun-dried Tomatoes, and ArtichokesShrimp and Broccoli Pasta in Cream Sauce, and Broccoli Pasta with Sausage Recipe (Italian).

 This meal brings me to Italy even when I am hundreds of miles away.
 Bring this meal to your table and enjoy the rich tomato sauce and delicious taste of the sea!
 If you are short on time you may use store bought marinara sauce.